ViewComponent/view_component/docs/viewcomponents-in-practice.md

 ### Extract general-purpose ViewComponents

-> Good frameworks are extracted, not invented - [DHH](https://dhh.dk/arc/000416.html)
+"Good frameworks are extracted, not invented" - [DHH](https://dhh.dk/arc/000416.html)

 Just as ViewComponent itself was extracted from GitHub.com, our experience has shown that the best general-purpose components are those extracted from the GitHub application once they've proven useful across more than one area.